New York Digital District: History

-The DUMBO section of Brooklyn, known as such for its position down under the Manhattan Bridge overpass, a former manufacturing and light industrial section of the city, has over the past decade experienced a renaissance as the new home for digital business.
-Attracted to affordable rents and large, light-filled spaces, early digital pioneers helped local residents and artists recast the neighborhood in a positive light.
-The NYDD works closely with the DUMBO Business Improvement District and is home to one of the most recognized New York gathering for the digital industry, Digital Dumbo.
+The DUMBO section of Brooklyn, known as such for its position down under the Manhattan Bridge overpass, was formerly a manufacturing and light industrial section of the city.
+Over the past decade the area transitioned from manufacturing to a hub for digital firms.
+Lower rents and available industrial spaces attracted technology firms, which contributed to the neighborhood's redevelopment.
+The NYDD collaborates with the Dumbo Business Improvement District (BID), and is associated with the digital industry gathering Digital Dumbo.

-The organization centers around a series of initiatives and committees, through which volunteers from local businesses rally to share ideas and incite progress on issues as diverse as welcoming new businesses, improving technology infrastructure and supports, and drawing attention to the urgent need for additional real estate for the expanding business community.
+The organization centers around a series of initiatives and committees, through which representatives from local businesses collaborate on issues as diverse as welcoming new businesses, improving technology infrastructure and support, and addressing the demand for additional real estate for the expanding business community.

 Initiatives

 Digital Census

-One key initiative is the NYDD Annual Digital Census, a survey that provides aggregate, anonymous, year-over-year data on the needs and profiles of the area's businesses.
+The NYDD Annual Digital Census provides aggregate, anonymous, year-over-year data, on the needs and profiles of the area's businesses.

 Internship Fair

-Another initiative is the NYDD's bi-annual internship fair, launching in April, 2012.
-The fair will create a centralized arena for emerging professionals and students to meet leaders from the digital industry and to learn about employment prospects.
+Another initiative is the NYDD's bi-annual internship fair, held in April 2012.
+The fair was designed to connect students with digital industry employers.